The Department of Classics

 We welcome Dr. Gwendolyn Gruber as a Visiting Assistant Professor this year.
 Dr. Gruber completed her PhD in Classics at the University of Iowa in 2009, and her research interests include ancient philosophy, early Greek science, epic literature, and etymology.

 Professors Diane Rayor and Kelli Rudolph are on leave in 2011-12.

 Dylan Moore has been named a Benjamin A. Gilman Scholar by the U.S. Department of State.

 A nationally competitive award, the Gilman Scholarship supports U.S. undergraduates studying abroad.

 Dylan will study in Rome at the Intercollegiate Center for Classical Studies (ICCS), of which GVSU is a member.

 Dylan, who is presently studying in Munich, writes:

 First of all, Munich is absolutely beautiful.
-I live right next to the Englische Garten (the largest metropolitan park in the world), the city is full of magnificent architecture, and I can see the Alps from my balcony!
+I live right next to the Englischer Garten (the largest metropolitan park in the world), the city is full of magnificent architecture, and I can see the Alps from my balcony!

-There are also world class museums here including works like Albrecht Dürer's self portrait, Van Gough's Sunflowers, and a collection of Roman sculptures that is quite impressive (standing in a room with busts of Plato, Aristotle, Homer, and Alexander the Great, then reading a section of Agammemnon while looking at a sculpture of a fallen hero of Troy was quite an afternoon).
+There are also world class museums here including works like Albrecht Dürer's self portrait, Van Gough's Sunflowers, and a collection of Roman sculptures that is quite impressive (standing in a room with busts of Plato, Aristotle, Homer, and Alexander the Great, then reading a section of Agamemnon while looking at a sculpture of a fallen hero of Troy was quite an afternoon).